ariogunawan/POC-Oanda-Trading-Robot-API/README.md

 - [x] Finish my changes
 - [ ] Finish my changes

-c. [ ] Calculating the SMA, Stochastic in the database, get the database as relevant as possible
+c.- [ ] Calculating the SMA, Stochastic in the database, get the database as relevant as possible

 d. [ ] Check the balance, check if we have enough money to enter